taion/rrtr/CONTRIBUTING.md

 ## Think You Found a Bug?

 Please provide a test case of some sort.
 Best is a pull request with a failing test.
-Next is a link to codepen/jsbin or repository that illustrates the bug.
+Next is a link to CodePen/JS Bin or repository that illustrates the bug.
 Finally, some copy/pastable code is acceptable.

-If you don't provide a test case, the issue will be closed.

 <a name="api"/>
 ## Proposing New or Changed API?